php-fig/fig-standards/proposed/phpdoc.md

 #### Description

-The @link tag can be used to define a relation, or link, between the "Structural Element", or part of the long description when used inline, to an URI.
+The @link tag can be used to define a relation, or link, between the "Structural Element", or part of the description when used inline, to an URI.

 The URI MUST be complete and welformed as specified in RFC 2396.